Palpasa/Node-Express-Seed/readme.md

 Next step is to find function or functions to execute.

 __STEP 2: Find Function(s) to execute__

 This is where the protected flag comes in use.
-Let's assume you ar building a banking application.
-Clearly if user wants to see his account details then he must login first.
-We need to ensure that the endpoint which retrieves user's account balance always is secured (aka __protected__).
-One way to protect this endpoint is to validate the authtoken passed by the client when calling your restful API.
-Assume there are multiple endpoints that all does the validation of the authtoken before serving the request.
-Now, this function of validation of authtoken can be refactored into a common code.
-In this seed app we have referred to this common function as `enableRouteProtection` and is defined in the index.js.
+Let's assume you are building a banking application.
+If user wants to see his account details then he must login first.
+So you might think of login endpoint as unsecure and the endppoint to retrieve user's account balance as secured (aka __protected__).
+One way to protect the protected endpoint is to validate some user data.
+For example, suppose that after user logs in your application sends the client Auth token which the client needs to include in the API calls that are protected.
+Assuming there are multiple endpoints that are protected, all of them must validate the authtoken before returning the account balance to client.
+Now, this function that does auth token validation is common logic for all protected endpoints and it needs to be refactored into a common code.
+In this seed app, we have referred to this common function as `enableRouteProtection` and is defined in the [index.js](./app/router/index.js).
-If you have marked protected flag as true, the `function enableRouteProtection` is registered as the first function with the express API.
-When a request is received for this protected endpoint, express will execute this function first.
-If you throw an error in this function Express will return error; If you call `next` at the end of the execution of this function express will call the next function registered.
+If you have marked protected flag as true in your API documentation, then the `function enableRouteProtection` is registered as first function with the express API.
+When a request is received for this protected endpoint, express will execute `enableRouteProtection function` first.
+If you throw an error in this function Express will return error; If you call `next` at the end of the execution of this function, express will call the next function registered in the chain.

-Next value we look at is method in the API Documentation.
-The method can be a function or an array of function.
-We will take this function and provide it to the Express during the route registration.
-So, express will call all the function in the order as it was defined.
+Next value we look at is method in the API Documentation format.
+The method value can be a function or an array of function.

-So, the pseudo code for generating function now looks as follows:
+We will take this value and provide it to the Express during the route registration.
+All the function provided will be executed in
+the order as it was defined.

+Let's summarize the above discussion into pseudo code:

 ```
     let functionToExecute;